 The membership rewards are applied at .6 cents a piece when used against charges on just about all the items we tried.
 It's not a very compelling way of using the points.

 The major value Amex Cardholders will get from Membership Rewards is through the Airline Transfer program.
-With the Premier Rewards Gold Card from American Express being the exception, most of the Membership Rewards charge and credit cards don't have bonus points for spending outside of using the Amex Travel Website.
-To get a rewards rate comparable to other cards, the travel benefits are really you're only option.
+With few exceptions, most of the top charge and credit cards from Amex with Membership Rewards don't have bonus points for spending outside of using the Amex Travel Website.
+To get a rewards rate comparable to other cards, the travel benefits are really your only option.